jardin-pomodoro/dino-pomodoro/flutter_dino_app/CONTRIBUTING.md

 ## TODO

-- when the timer is arrive to the max the timer continue to tick and this fall into an error
+- add and use logging lib